-New Mexico’s Unique Food Identity
+What Is New Mexico’s Unique Vegan Food Identity?

 New Mexico cuisine is its own distinct thing — neither Mexican nor Tex-Mex but a centuries-old tradition shaped by Pueblo indigenous foodways, Spanish colonial influences, and the extraordinary Hatch green and red chiles that define the region’s flavor identity.

-Why New Mexico is Special for Vegan Mexican Food
+Why Is New Mexico Special for Vegan Mexican Food?

 - Hatch Chiles: These are the defining ingredient.
 Green chile season (late summer) transforms every menu with fresh-roasted peppers of extraordinary depth.